CARV-ICS-FORTH/knot/README.md

 | `KARVDASH_PRIVATE_HOST_DIR`          | The host path for the private file domain.                                            |
 | `KARVDASH_SHARED_HOST_DIR`           | The host path for the shared file domain.                                             |

-To remove Karvdash, run `make undeploy`, which will remove the service, but not associated CRDs.
+To remove Karvdash, run `make undeploy`, which will remove the service and mutating admission webhook, but not associated CRDs.
 Use `make undeploy-crds` for explicitly removing CRDs and any stored data.

 ## Development